 More than any other artist, Aretha Franklin is known for bringing the Muscle Shoals Sound to the forefront, even though this was the only song she actually recorded in Muscle Shoals.
 The session took place at FAME Studios in Muscle Shoals, Alabama.
-Atlantic Records producer Jerry Wexler sent Aretha to record there, as he and engineer Tom Dowd were very impressed with the musicians, who played on the hits "When A Man Loves A Woman" by Percy Sledge and "Mustang Sally" by Wilson Pickett.
+Atlantic Records producer Jerry Wexler sent Aretha to record there, as he and engineer Tom Dowd were very impressed with the musicians, who played on the hits "When A Man Loves A Woman

 They pulled off the session, but Aretha's husband/manager Ted White had beef with one of the horn players, resulting in a legendary incident that David Hood recalled in our 2012 interview.
 Hood became the bass player in the Muscle Shoals Rhythm Section, but at this session, he was playing trombone.
 Said Hood, "Ken Laxton, the trumpet player, was making remarks to Aretha that he thought were kind of cool and hip and all that.
 And Aretha and her husband Ted thought, 'Who is this white guy talking smart and trying to jive with us?'
 And it was taken wrong, I think.
 I don't think he was really trying to cause problems.
 But it was taken wrong, and people were drinking on the session - not me, but some people were - and it just got blown out of proportion and it ended up in a big argument and ended the session.
 So that's why Aretha didn't record in Muscle Shoals after that.
 She left."